How to Add Push Notifications to Your Ecommerce Marketing Toolbox

 Push notifications are currently available through Omnisend for customers with a Pro plan and trial users trying out Pro plans.

-We’ve configured them to work with Shopify and API integrated ecommerce stores, and these notifications will only work if you have an SSL certificate.
+Push notifications work with Shopify, BigCommerce and API integrated ecommerce stores, and they will only work if you have an SSL certificate.
 They’re currently available for Google Chrome, Mozilla Firefox, and Opera.

 Note that push notifications will only be shown to your subscribers who have opted-in to receive them.
 They won’t just automatically go out to users whose email addresses and phone numbers you’ve captured.

-With a Shopify store, connection takes all of two clicks from your Connected Apps menu.
-If your ecommerce store is connected via API, there’s one extra step, but integrating your store with push notifications is simple nonetheless.
+With a Shopify store, connection takes all of two clicks from your Connected Apps menu (check the tutorial here).
+If your ecommerce store is on BigCommerce, there’s one extra step, but integrating your store with push notifications is simple nonetheless.
+You can check out the how-to article and see the video for BigCommerce stores here.